 On May 10 and 11, 1948, the King Odom Four were at the Oxford Theater (Bridgewater, New Jersey (advertised as a vaudeville act).
 From there, they played the Broadway Theater in Kingston, New York (as the "King Odem Four").
+Then, it was the Congress Theater in Saratoga Springs, New York.
 Later that month, the group was featured at Le Ruban Bleu, a New York club that was famous enough to be mentioned by Phil Silvers' character in the movie Top Banana.
 Owner Julius Monk sometimes billed them as the King Odom Quartet, other times as the King Odom Four, and even King Odom And His Men.
 Here's the Billboard review of their performance at Le Ruban Bleu:

 The King Odom Quartet, four-part harmony, sound a little like most of the other Negro quartets around.
 When they do Shadrack, they resemble the Golden Gate Boys; other times they remind of the Ink Spots (particularly when the tenor lets go).
 The four lads blend their voices competently, look nice and sell fairly well, tho they need better numbers.
 Their They Put John On The Island and I'm Living Humble, both of which they've done for Musicraft, are ok but aren't projected with enough bounce for a visual audience.
 However, the lads sing well enough at present and with more experience will probably acquire a selling style to make them distinctive.